Gale (singer): Early life and career

 During her college years, Gale began posting covers on her YouTube channel and singing at local gigs and festivals in Puerto Rico.
 One of her covers was for "Que No" a song by Puerto Rican singer Pedro Capó who, after seeing the cover, invited Gale to sing with him at one of his concerts.
 Gale later won a contest to sing with Draco Rosa in front of a sold-out crowd at the Coliseo de Puerto Rico.

-After receiving a bachelor's degree in advertising from the University of Puerto Rico and a certification in songwriting from Berklee College of Music, Gale moved to Miami in 2016 to pursue her professional singing career and begins the production of her first single as an independent artist titled "Fantasma", an Electropop song of her composition and the production of Colombian producer Juan Andres Ceballos, aka Nito.
+After receiving a bachelor's degree in advertising from the University of Puerto Rico and a certification in songwriting from Berklee College of Music, Gale moved to Miami in 2016 to pursue her professional singing career and begins the production of her first single as an independent artist titled "Fantasma", an Electropop song of her composition and the production of Colombian producer Juan Andres Ceballos, Nito.
 The song was launched digitally on October 25, 2016.
 Soon after, she began to work on the production of her first album titled "Espirales Sin Sentido", which she funded by selling her 10-year-old SUV and an Indiegogo crowdfunding campaign.

 As the album was being produced, she released two other singles of her composition: “Caramelo”, a Latin Pop track written and produced by herself and the pop ballad "Respirar" at the beginning of 2017.
 On June 23, 2017, Gale self-released her debut album "Espirales Sin Sentido" under her own label Blue Madness Records, a 10-song album which includes the participation of producer Juan Ceballos and Grammy Award winners Dan Warner and Felipe Tichauer.